 - Determine if there are any co-occurring concerns

-- Evaluate the extent to which the substance abuse has affected everyday life
+- Evaluate the extent to which substance use has affected everyday life

-- Impart a general idea of the person and their history, as it relates to drug use and general health concerns.
+- Impart a general idea of the person and their history related to drug use and general health concerns.

 Both of these diagnostic steps can be administered by different types of professionals.
-While screening may be given by an entry-level professional, assessments require administration by a social worker, therapist, doctor, or nurse.
-Information in an assessment can be gathered and recorded through discussion, interview-style questions, or written responses.
-The person may be asked questions about their health, drug, and alcohol usage history, and history of possible treatment.
+While screening may be given by an entry-level professional, assessments require a social worker, therapist, doctor, or nurse’s administration.
+An assessment can be gathered and recorded through discussion, interview-style questions, or written responses.
+During this time, the person may be asked questions about their health, drug and alcohol usage history, and history of possible treatment.

 Screening is an initial evaluation that assists with a professional determining if the person’s current situation requires further action.
-This is a key element of the assessment, as it can lead to proactive care methods that could prevent the substance abuse disorder from progressing further.
-Some of the most commonly used screening tools can be given online or in person, and can include the following:
+This is a critical element of the assessment, as it can lead to proactive care methods that could prevent the substance use disorder from progressing further.
+Some of the most commonly used screening tools can be given online or in person and can include the following:

-CAGE Questionnaire: Perhaps the most commonly used method, this questionnaire asks four questions in relation to a person’s drinking patterns.
-The questions form the acronym CAGE, and ask the following:
+Perhaps the most commonly used method, this questionnaire asks four questions in relation to a person’s drinking patterns.
+The questions form the acronym CAGE and ask the following: